 Chobani CEO Hamdi Ulukaya described one of the best accomplishments of his career – building a little league baseball field for his local community in the small upstate New York town where he founded his company.

 Indra Nooyi of PepsiCo shared that purpose is now a part of her corporation’s core business versus just a pet project, as it was for her predecessor.
 In fact, their entire CSR mission is called Performance with Purpose, making that sought-after link between the bottom line and society.

-However, you don’t need to be a CEO of a Fortune 500 company to get CSR right.
+However, you don’t need to be a CEO of a Fortune 500 company to get social enterprise status right.

 Here in Sydney, a sense of purpose drove CEO Luke Baylis to co-found SumoSalad.

 SumoSalad’s stated purpose is to make Australia a healthier and happier place.
 To achieve this, Baylis’s business model turns fresh ingredients from local farmers into delicious, healthy fast food.
 His menu items – while more expensive than a McDonald’s burger – offer options that Australians can feel good about eating on a regular basis.